Was the transition from Neanderthal to modern humans delayed by the presence of the Neanderthals? Did they ever procreate?

 A second route southwest from the eastern end of the Cordillera, takes you into the River Duero valley and thence to the Atlantic.
 From the Atlantic coast, easy coastal routes take you down the full length of Portugal with a diversion up the Tagus valley.
 The Duero valley residents would then be in close proximity in the next valley to the north.
 The dates for Aurignacian assemblages found in Portugal are currently under review.
 One exciting development, reported in 2015, is a potential overlap of Mousterian and Gravettian (a tool industry that developed from the Aurignacian) tools dated to 34 – 32 kya, at Foz do Enxarrique in southern Portugal.

 From the Mediterranean coast at Catalonia, a coastal route can be followed to just south of Murcia.
-Aurignacian tools dated to 34.5 kya have been found at Les Mallaetes in Valencia.
-At Cova Foradada near Alicante there is evidence of Aurignacian activity at two levels corresponding to 40 kya and 35 – 31 kya.
+Aurignacian tools dated to 34.5 kya have been found at Les Mallaetes in Valencia and at Cova Foradada near Alicante there is evidence of Aurignacian activity at two levels corresponding to 40 kya and 35 – 31 kya.

 A study published in 2011 claimed to show that, at the time of the transition from Neanderthal to modern human, there was a tenfold increase in the population.
 Whilst this is likely to be an exaggerated claim it does give some credence to DNA and skeletal studies now coming to light that indicate that late Neanderthals were breeding with close relatives, a habit known as consanguinity.
 Published in 2019, a study of 50,000 year old skeletal remains of Neanderthals from El Sidrón cave in Asturias, Spain, shows evidence for consanguinity.
 The team identified 17 bones, belonging to at least 4 individuals, showing congenital abnormalities.
 These are conditions present at birth, as opposed to ones developed during life through injury, infection or nutritional deficiencies.
 In the El Sidrón remains, the congenital features included cleft or asymmetric vertebrae, a misshapen kneecap and a baby tooth retained into adulthood.
 The identified conditions are rare in living humans and may be harmless, but they do occur more frequently in cases of inbreeding.
 In other words, these skeletal features suggest the parents were kin.
 Consanguinity could be a result of a reduced population resulting in a lack of suitable breeding partners.